ramonsmits/EndToEnd/docs/action-plan.md

  ### Completed actions

+- [x] Remove hard dependency on splunk @tim
+- [x] Tweak permutation string display to include label of on/off @william
+- [x] Invert dependency chain between V5/V6, transports, persistences and tests project (investigate what _should_ actually be in the
 - [x] Run tests on environment - manually (perhaps with a PS script) - @williambza + @gbiellem
  - [x] Make sure session ID is shared between all test run instances
  - ~~[ ] Switch to PS script to run tests~~